 The Company has financed its operations primarily from revenues generated from product sales and anesthesia services and through equity and debt financings and a revolving credit facility.
-As of June 30, 2019, the Company also has a revolving credit facility with the Bank of Nova Scotia for \$100 million.
-The terms of the Company's facility is described below.
+As of June 30, 2020, the Company has raised approximately \$51 million from the sale and issuance of equity securities and, most recently, the Company entered into a syndicated debt facility with JP Morgan Chase Bank, increasing its facility to \$200 million on October 22, 2019.
+As at June 30, 2020, the Company owed \$66.3 million under the facility.
+The terms of the Company's facility as of June 30, 2020 are described below.